gagneurlab/drop/docs/source/output.rst

         - results table
 - Files
     - OUTRIDER files for each aberrant expression group
-        - For each of these files you can follow the `OUTRIDER vignette for analysis <https://www.bioconductor.org/packages/devel/bioc/vignettes/OUTRIDER/inst/doc/OUTRIDER.pdf>`_.
+        - For each of these files you can follow the `OUTRIDER vignette for individual analysis <https://www.bioconductor.org/packages/devel/bioc/vignettes/OUTRIDER/inst/doc/OUTRIDER.pdf>`_.
     - results.tsv files
         - For each aberrant expression group
             - a tsv file that contains the sampleID, hgnc gene symbol, pvalue and adjusted pvalue, and subsequent analysis points